 Coping with Feelings in Response to COVID-19

-- Validate your feelings and resist the temptation to make how you’re feeling wrong.
-Notice how your body is feeling.
-Notice the sensations in your body and accept the experience.
+Validate your feelings and resist the temptation to make how you’re feeling wrong.
+Notice how your Healthy Body is feeling.
+Notice the sensations in your Healthy Body and accept the experience.
 Check in regularly.

 Be intentional about your mental health.
 Recognize what you need to maintain your wellness and design your day to nourish your overall health.

 When your emotions are overwhelming and don’t respond to self-care or social support, seek professional help.
-We are here for you with a team of licensed counsellors offering tele-health / virtual counselling.
+We are here for you with a team of licensed counsellors offering virtual counselling.